The Complete Guide to RAM Speeds

 DDR4 vs DDR5 RAM?

-DDR5 RAM is in development and will offer 50-100% higher clock speed than DDR4, a slightly lower voltage and individual RAM sticks that can go up to 64GB each (the max with DDR4 is 16GB).
+DDR5 RAM offers 50-100% higher clock speed than DDR4, a slightly lower voltage, and individual RAM sticks that can go up to 64GB each (the max with DDR4 is 16GB).

 This sounds great on paper.
 But at this time, these ultra-high clock speeds/sizes lead to huge diminishing returns in pretty much all PC activity (we talk more about this in our comparison of higher MHz RAMs further below) so in reality, that 50-100% “theoretical” performance increase may not be super noticeable unless you’re building a very high-end machine (and in nearly all cases, the money would be better spent on a better CPU/GPU).